vijay-ss/COVID-19-Dashboard/README.md

 ### World News

 A small rss-feed is displayed on the left pane.
-The intention is a non-intrusive feed, with onbjective information on Covid-19 updates.
+The intention is a non-intrusive feed, with objective information on Covid-19 updates.

 ![](images/news_feed.png)